This is part four of this story, adapted from an on-going

 The second attacker was a helmeted middle-aged man in brigandine armor, holding a poleaxe defensively across his chest.
 He was using his whole body to shield the third attacker from Gormin.

-That must be Toorkman.
+That must be Toorkmeyn.
 Lameth remembered his paralysis cypher.
 With a thought, he activated it.
-Toorkman was instantly surrounded by a shimmering field of ruby-red energy, muscles locked.
+Toorkmeyn was instantly surrounded by a shimmering field of ruby-red energy, muscles locked.
 He fell awkwardly at the ugly woman's feet, the complex device slipping from his involuntarily clenched fist.

 The woman spoke.
 "Calaval’s eyes!
 I haven’t been paid yet.
 You," jerking her chin at Gormin, "are as fierce as a cragworm.
 I like that.
 Still, time to go."

-She dropped to one knee and snatched another, smaller device from Toorkman's belt.
+She dropped to one knee and snatched another, smaller device from Toorkmeyn's belt.
 Before Lameth could react, she was gone, vanished.

 The remaining bandit raised his voice.
 "Besc!
 Ysin!
-Toorkman is down and the bitch has gone.
+Toorkmeyn is down and the bitch has gone.
 I will do my sworn duty!"
 He then addressed Gormin and Lameth more formally.
 "I am Psolir; my family have served House Mantir for generations.
-I am sworn to defend Toorkman of House Mantir to the death, and I shall discharge my duty."
+I am sworn to defend Toorkmeyn of House Mantir to the death, and I shall discharge my duty."

 Psolir jabbed his poleaxe at Gormin, which he deflected with his shield.